Supreme Court: Current COVID-19 Protocol

 Chief Justice Helen Winkelmann

-1. This protocol applies while COVID-19 Alert Level 1 applies in the Wellington region.
-It comes into effect on 9 November 2020.
-It replaces the protocol dated 28 September 2020.
+1. This protocol applies while COVID-19 Alert Level 1 or 2 applies in the Wellington region (the Level 1 or 2 period).
+It comes into effect on 15 February 2021.
+It replaces the protocol dated 6 November 2020.

-3. The Court intends to hear all appeals and applications for leave to appeal that have been scheduled for hearing during the Alert Level 1 period.
-Hearings will proceed in the normal way, with all judges and counsel present in person in the Supreme Court courtroom.
+2. Subject to the restrictions noted below, the Court intends to hear all appeals and applications for leave to appeal that have been scheduled for hearing during the Level 1 or 2 period.
+Hearings will proceed in the normal way, with all judges and counsel present in person in the Supreme Court courtroom, as long as counsel and any self-represented parties who are based outside Wellington are able to travel safely to Wellington for the hearing.

-8. Anyone entering the Supreme Court building is encouraged to register their attendance on a list maintained by the Registrar or scan the QR code at the entrance to the building.
+9. Anyone entering the Supreme Court building is encouraged to register their attendance on a list maintained by the Registrar or scan the QR code at the entrance to the building.
+Any person present in the Supreme Court courtroom and court building must observe any applicable hygiene and social distancing requirements and the wearing of masks is encouraged.
+Any person present may also elect to wear gloves.

-9. Court documents may be filed in person, by post or by email.
+10. Court documents may be filed in person, by post or by email.
 Filing by email is encouraged.
 Under s 24 of the Epidemic Preparedness Act 2006, I modify the Supreme Court Rules 2004 so that applications for leave to appeal that would normally have to be filed in person or by post will be accepted for filing if filed by email.
+If court documents are filed in person, hygiene requirements must be followed in accordance with instructions from the Registry officer receiving the documents.
+Processing of documents filed by post or in person may be delayed if that is necessary to meet hygiene requirements.

 All electronic filing should be sent to email@example.com.
 This is also the email address for urgent enquiries.